diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 %}

 As part of this transition, re-hosting the IP in shared infrastructure allows for i) lowering running costs and ii) scale support for application and infrastructure separately.
 An example of such re-hosting would be moving all solutions IP during the transition to containers (e.g. Docker) and a container orchestration tool (e.g. Kubernetes).

+Another change in this transition would be making these solutions multi-tenant and creating interfaces and documentation on how new teams in the organization can open a new tenant space and onboard their own data.

 ----------